Amsterdam: public transport tickets & passes

 More information about “I amsterdam” city card – Test: “I Amsterdam” card – is a purchase worth it for you?

 Insider tip: you can purchase the “I Amsterdam” card via this English-language website before your trip.
-That avoids stress later and possibly even credit card fees that you may incur if you pay after arrival.
+This will save you the hassle and possibly even the credit card fees that you might incur if you pay on arrival.

 1 day – 24 hours: €65